Usa, immigrati, Sud America

 about immigrants’ money transfers to Latin America,

-Latin American immigrants only a few years ago
+Latin American immigrants only a few years ago, like Mississippi

 and Pennsylvania, a growing trickle of money